White Night riots: Dan White verdict

 White was charged with first-degree murder with "special circumstances", which would have permitted the death penalty under the terms of 1978 California Proposition 7.
 The circumstances alleged in this case were that Mayor Moscone had been killed in order to block the appointment of someone to fill the City Supervisor seat from which Dan White had resigned, and also that multiple people were killed.

 White's sentence was reduced due in part to the so-called Twinkie defense.
 White's defense was that he suffered diminished capacity as a result of his depression, a symptom of which was a change in diet from healthy food to Twinkies and other sugary foods.
 Contrary to contemporary reports, White's attorneys did not argue that the Twinkies were the cause of White's actions, but that their consumption was symptomatic of his underlying depression.
 The product itself was only mentioned in passing during the trial.

 The jury heard a tape recording of White's confession, which consisted of highly emotional ranting about the pressure he was under, and members of the jury wept in sympathy for the defendant.

-White represented the "old guard" of San Francisco, who were wary of the influx of minority groups into the city and represented a more conservative, traditional view that the more liberal forces in the city, like Moscone and Milk, were perceived to be eroding.
+White represented the "old guard" of San Francisco, who were wary of the influx of minority groups into the city, and represented a more conservative, traditional view, which the more liberal forces in the city—like Moscone and Milk—were perceived to be eroding.
 Members of the San Francisco Police and Fire Departments raised more than $100,000 to defend White and some wore shirts reading "Free Dan White."

 On May 21, 1979, White was found guilty of the voluntary manslaughter of Mayor Moscone and Supervisor Milk.
 He was sentenced to seven years and eight months in Soledad prison.
 With good behavior he had the chance to be released after serving two-thirds of his sentence, about five years.
 Upon hearing the verdict, District Attorney Joseph Freitas, Jr., said "It was a wrong decision.
 The jury was overwhelmed by emotions and did not sufficiently analyze the evidence that this was deliberate, calculated murder."
 In defense of his client, White's attorney Douglas Schmidt stated that White "is filled with remorse and I think he's in a very bad condition."

 White would later confirm that the killings were premeditated.
 In 1984, he told former police Inspector Frank Falzon that not only had he planned to kill Moscone and Milk, but also had plans to kill Assemblyman Willie Brown and Supervisor Carol Ruth Silver.
 He believed that the four politicians were attempting to block his reinstatement as Supervisor.

 Falzon quoted White as having said, "I was on a mission.
 I wanted four of them.
 Carol Ruth Silver, she was the biggest snake ... and Willie Brown, he was masterminding the whole thing."